jdidion/atropos/doc/guide.rst

 Example::

-    cutadapt -a one=TATA -a two=GCGC -o trimmed-{name}.fastq.gz input.fastq.gz
+    atropos -a one=TATA -a two=GCGC -o trimmed-{name}.fastq.gz input.fastq.gz

 This command will create the three files ``demulti-one.fastq.gz``, ``demulti-two.fastq.gz`` and ``demulti-unknown.fastq.gz``.
 You can :ref:`also